-Green technology and equipment receive an investment tax allowance when purchased.
-Malaysian tax resident companies of any sector are entitled to it.
+Green technology and equipment will receive an investment tax allowance when purchased.
+By the Malaysian tax resident companies of any sector.

-This same income tax incentive is also given for the usage of green technology and services.
-Companies in the healthcare and wellness sector receive a 100% exemption on qualifying capital expenditures incurred on statutory income for a period of up to five years.
+The same income tax incentive is also given for the usage of green technology and services.
+Companies in the healthcare and wellness sector receive a 100% tax exemption on qualifying capital expenditures incurred on statutory income for a period of up to five years.

 Regional Operations and Tax Incentives

 A principal hub is a locally incorporated company that uses Malaysia as a base for its Global and Regional operations through management, control, and support of critical functions.
 The tax incentives which are available for Malaysian tax residents and companies who conduct their regional operations in Malaysia include: